s4shantanu/s4shantanu/README.md

 <p align='center'>

   A Skilled Python Developer 🚀 from India.
 Always working on some project or learning something new!
-Stacks I have worked with : Python, Django, Flask, HTML, CSS.
+Stacks I have worked with : Python, Java, HTML, CSS.
+Javascript.
+Freamworks: Django, Flask, React.
-Things I am currently experimenting with : Django, APIs...</b>
+Things I am currently experimenting with : Django Projects, Open-Source contribution and APIs...</b>
 </p>